Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Preliminaries

+The formula says that $S \cap P \not= \emptyset$; the $E_2$-class of any element of $S$ is trivial (a singleton); every element of $P$ is $E_1$-equivalent to one in $Q$; every element of $Q$ is $E_2$-equivalent to one in $P$; each $E_1$-class contains at most one element from $P$; each $E_2$-class contains at most one element from $Q$.

-It is easy to see that the infinite chain depicted in Figure~\ref{f:infaxiom} on which $P$ and $Q$ alternate is a model of $\lambda$ and that every model of $\lambda$ must embed such an infinite chain as a generated substructure.
+It is easy to see that the infinite chain depicted in Figure~\ref{f:infaxiom} on which $P$ and $Q$ alternate is a model of $\lambda$ and that every model of $\lambda$ must embed such an infinite chain as a substructure.
 Indeed, the $\forall \exists$-conjuncts always require fresh elements as witnesses, as an attempt of reusing one of the earlier elements leads to a violation of one of the $\forall \forall$-conjuncts (or the conjunct stating that the $E_2$-classes of elements in $S$ are singletons). \end{example}

 \begin{example}[Enforcing large finite models in \GFtEG{} with equality] Let us now observe, that finite models for \GFtEG{} have different properties from infinite models.
 In the following example we show how to construct a family of finitely satisfiable formulas $\{\lambda_n\}_{n \in \N}$ with only two equivalence relation symbols, such that every finite model of $\lambda_n$ contains at least one equivalence class of size at least doubly exponential in $n$, and $|\lambda_n|$ is polynomial in $n$.
-This is in contrast to the (unrestricted) satisfiability: as we mentioned, in \cite{Kie05} it was observed that every satisfiable \GFtEG-formula $\phi$ has a model, in which all equivalence classes have size at most exponential in $|\lambda|$.
-The following example is a refinement of the example from \cite{ST05}, where several transitive relations were used.
+This is in contrast to the (unrestricted) satisfiability: as we mentioned, \citeN{Kie05} observed that every satisfiable \GFtEG-formula $\phi$ has a model, in which all equivalence classes have size at most exponential in $|\phi|$.
+The following example is a refinement of the example from \citeN{ST05} which used several transitive relations.

 Let us assume that $E_1$ and $E_2$ have to be interpreted as equivalence relations.
 We construct a finitely satisfiable formula $\lambda_n$, such that its every model contains some number of full binary trees of depth $2^n$, whose every leaf requires a root in its $E_2$-class.
 Trees will have to be disjoint, so there will always be $2^{2^n}$ leaves per one root, which will guarantee the existence of at least one large $E_2$-class.